-Over the past decade, multiple scientific disciplines have contributed to the understanding of how highly connected systems operate, with an increasing interest in synergies.
-Sociology and social sciences have provided insights about the structure of social entities as well as theories explaining patterns observed in these structures; from economics has come a perspective on how people’s behavior is shaped by incentives and by their expectations about the behavior of others; and from computer sciences and applied mathematics has come a toolbox and a framework for explaining complexity of systems that we design.
-This intriguing blend suggests the beginning of a new research area under the topic ‘networks’, with a focus on explaining phenomena in complex social, economic and technological systems.
+Over the past decade, multiple scientific disciplines have contributed to the understanding of how highly complex systems operate, with an increasing interest in synergies.
+The social sciences have provided insight into the structure of social entities and have developed theories explaining the patterns that are observed.
+The economic sciences have offered a perspective on how the behaviour by people is shaped by incentives and by their expectations about the behaviour of others.
+Computer science and mathematics have built a framework and a toolbox for explaining and quantifying the complexity that is encountered in various settings.
+This intriguing blend is part of a new research area under the name of network science, with a focus on explaining complex phenomena in social, economic and technological systems, and beyond.